Reds snap 4-game losing skid with 3-2 win over Cardinals

+CINCINNATI (AP) — Josh VanMeter’s attempt to move the runner cleared the bases.

-CINCINNATI (AP) — Yasiel Puig hit a game-tying double to end Miles Mikolas’ shutout bid, Josh VanMeter followed with his first major league home run and the Cincinnati Reds snapped a four-game losing streak with a 3-2 win over the St. Louis Cardinals on Saturday.
+Yasiel Puig hit a game-tying double to end Miles Mikolas’ shutout bid, VanMeter followed with his first major league home run and the Cincinnati Reds snapped a four-game losing streak with a 3-2 win over the St. Louis Cardinals on Saturday.

+“Man on second nobody out — honestly, I was just trying to move the runner,” VanMeter said.
+“I got a pitch elevated and hit it out of the park, and did it feel good.
+It is a weight off my shoulders.

+“The other cool part of it is, I knew I got it.
+Usually, I don’t show emotion.
+Emotions kind of took over.
+It was a lot of fun, a dream come true.
+You hit so many in Triple A, then you come up here and don’t hit one in 49 at-bats.
+You wonder if you’re ever going to hit one.”

-VanMeter and Eugenio Suarez each had two hits for the Reds, who are in last place in the NL Central, a season-high nine games behind first place Chicago.
+VanMeter and Eugenio Suarez each had two hits for the Reds, who are in last place in the NL Central, a season-high nine games behind first-place Chicago.

+“It was a good game,” St. Louis manager Mike Shildt said “They pitched well.
+We pitched well.
+They came out on top.

-Suarez led off the seventh with a single and scored from first on a double into the left-center field gap by Puig.
-Two pitches later, VanMeter hit a two-run homer into the Cincinnati bullpen down the right field line.
+Mikolas hadn’t allowed a runner past first base before Suarez led off the seventh with a walk and scored from first on a double into the left-center field gap by Puig.
+Two pitches later, VanMeter homered into the Cincinnati bullpen down the right field line.

+“We are really happy for Josh VanMeter,” Reds manager David Bell said.
+“It was a big home run, obviously.
+He can hit.
+He has a good approach at the plate.
+He takes good at-bats.
+His demeanor is calm.
+He’s competitive, but he is also very steady.
+It shows up in good at-bats.”

+“You never want to start an inning walking a guy,” Mikolas said.
+“There were a couple of close pitches.”

 Mikolas (6-10) allowed six hits and three runs with two walks and four strikeouts.
 He also hit a batter.